 Ah, technology.
 Where once you had to take out an ad in the local newspaper, or sip a dry martini with two olives alone at the bar, you no longer have to leave the comfort of your own home to find Mr. or Ms. Right.
+With 2021's top dating apps, you can enjoy a relationship without getting out of your chair.
 Ain’t it somethin’?

-Thankfully, the shame that was once associated with answering the question “how did you two meet?” with “online?” has decreased over the years.
-Forty-eight percent of 18- to 29-year-olds, 38 percent of 30- to 49-year-olds, and a smaller 16 percent of those 50 and beyond have used dating sites or apps, the same survey found.
+Thankfully, the shame that was once associated with answering the question “How did you two meet?” with “online?” has decreased over the years.
+About 48 percent of 18- to 29-year-olds, 38 percent of 30- to 49-year-olds, and 16 percent of those 50 and up have used dating sites or apps, the same survey found.
 And they’re just the ones who were honest about it!

 “My number-one piece of advice is to use just one dating app,” says dating coach Lily Womble.
 “More than one dating app invites cognitive overload, which only leads to burnout.
 It becomes a part-time job trying to swipe, message, respond, and so on, on three or four different platforms.
 Pick one you like the most and stick to it.”

 And just as important, do they work?
 “I’ve seen dating apps work for my clients in many ways,” says sex and intimacy coach Irene Fehr.
 “Women have used them to learn about themselves post-divorce, and when starting to date.
 It’s a way for every gender to get out there, and with each step, learn about yourself.”

 If you haven’t used dating apps before, you might wonder why anyone would choose the paid option over the free option that is available.
 But the average person who uses dating sites spends $58 per year on premium features, according to data collected by savings app Trim.

 Despite a larger percentage of users being in the 18–34 age range, those 35 and above clearly spend more money looking for love.